achintya2000/simulation/README.md

 Additionally because of that abstract class, all the error checking of the configuration methods was able to be written just once there and it worked for all the simulations.
 Overall we were able to implement most of the additional features in Complete without compromising good coding practice.
+The user interface now has more customization options available to the user, with multiple viewing windows, and a graph.